7 Unusual Date Ideas for Married Couples in Singapore That Don't Cost a Cent!

 Did you know that regular dates are key to a healthy marriage?
 Here are some unique and low-cost date ideas for married couples in Singapore!

 After getting married and having children, dating can seem a bit pointless.
 When was the last time you and your spouse planned a date night?
-For most married couples in Singapore, spending time and money to keep up the romance just sounds too troublesome when you’re already stably attached.
+For most part, date ideas for married couples in Singapore involving spending time and money to keep up the romance can be too troublesome.
+Especially, when you’re already stably attached.

 Here’s what married couples often don’t realise: quality time is well worth spending on.
 Not only does it keep your marriage strong, it makes your home a safe, happy space for your kids.
 Bryan Tan, CEO of Dads of Life and the Centre for Fathering, recounted to The Straits Times (May 13) how prior to setting up regular date nights, the tension in his marriage distressed his children: